What is Threatening or Intimidating?

 In Arizona, the crime of threatening or intimidating occurs when somebody makes a threat of violence against another person or threatens to damage property.
 Threatening or intimidating is listed as an offense under Chapter 12 of the Arizona Criminal Code, which covers assault and related crimes, however, no physical injury is actually necessary to commit the crime of threatening or intimidating.
 Depending on the circumstances, this crime the prosecutor may charge this crime as either a misdemeanor or a felony.

 Many threatening and intimidating cases can involve domestic violence claims.
-These cases can often be motivated by a someone in the defendant's family that has an ulterior motive to making the claim.
-We often see these statements being made, for example, in the case of a messy divorce and present a "he said, she said" case.
+These cases can often be motivated by a someone in the defendant’s family that has an ulterior motive to making the claim.
+We often see these statements being made, for example, in the case of a messy divorce during a family law matter and present a “he said, she said” case.

 More serious threatening and intimidating cases can also arise in prosecutions for alleged gang activity.
 In these sorts of cases, the prosecution usually alleges that a person made some sort of threat of gang retaliation.